-- Type in facedetection as the name of the Application.
+Type in ComputerVision as the name of the Application.

-- Select Kubernetes from the drop-down list for Deployment Type.
+Select Docker from the drop-down list for Deployment Type.

-- Select x1.medium as the Flavor of the compute instance that this application will be running.
+Select m4.medium as the Flavor of the compute instance that this application will be running.

 After successfully creating an application, you may create a cluster instance, however, this is an optional step.
 The cluster instance can also be created automatically during the Create App Instance step by selecting the Auto Cluster instance box.